SatelliteQE/betelgeuse/docs/index.rst

               """Create a new user providing all expected attributes.

               :id: 1d73b8cc-a754-4637-8bae-d9d2aaf89003
+              :title: Create a new user providing all expected attributes
               """
               user = entities.User(name='David', age=20)
               self.assertEqual(user.name, 'David')
               self.assertEqual(user.age, 20)

-Now Betelgeuse can use this first line to derive a friendlier name for your test (instead of using *test_positive_create_user*) and a specific value for its ID.
-Other information can also be added to the docstring to provide more information, and this can be handled by the use of Testimony tokens.
+Now Betelgeuse can use the ``:title:`` field to derive a friendlier name for your test (instead of using *test_positive_create_user*) and a specific value for its ID.
+Other information can also be added to the docstring to provide more information, and this can be handled by adding more fields (named after Polarion fields and custom fields).

 .. note::